 Q: What if I don't have a mask?

-Q: What if I have COVID symptoms on the day my surgery is scheduled?
+Q: What if I have COVID symptoms or any other illness on the day my surgery is scheduled?

-A: If you are exhibiting COVID symptoms, we encourage you to contact your primary care provider.
+A: If you are ill or exhibiting COVID symptoms, please call and cancel your procedure and contact your primary care provider.

 If you have any questions, please call us at 816-364-9992.